genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 ![](/img/user-profile-rights-setup.png)

 The RIGHT_SUMMARY table entries are automatically maintained by the system in real time.
-This ensures that the rights are easily accessible at speed.
+In this way, the rights are easily accessible at speed.
 The GENESIS_AUTH_MANAGER process manages this table's entries automatically.
 So if you add a new user or you update a profile with new rights, the RIGHT_SUMMARY table is updated immediately and all the users in that profile receive the new right automatically.

 :::warning
-This table is only automatically maintained when profile user/right entries are maintained via GENESIS_AUTH_MANAGER business events.
+This table is only maintained automatically when profile user/right entries are maintained via GENESIS_AUTH_MANAGER business events.
 If you update the data in the tables PROFILE_USER or PROFILE_RIGHT via other means (e.g. **DbMon** or **SendIt**) then the RIGHT_SUMMARY table will not be maintained automatically.
 In such situations (e.g. setting up a brand new environment and bulk loading data into the tables) then the `~/run/auth/scripts/ConsolidateRights.sh` script must be run.
 This scans all entries in PROFILE_USER and PROFILE_RIGHT and populates RIGHT_SUMMARY with the correct data.
 :::